-Riky Rick’s Sources of Income are Multidimensional
+Riky Rick’s Sources of Income Were Multidimensional

-Together, these endeavors have earned Riky Rick a net worth of R30 million ($1.95 million), and it all began with following his childhood dream in 2008.
+Together, these endeavors earned Riky Rick a net worth of R30 million ($1.95 million), and it all began with following his childhood dream in 2008.

-He Has Released Five Music Projects Since 2011
+He Released Several Music Projects

 Riky Rick’s journey to his millionaire status began at the South African School of Motion Picture Medium and Live Performance (AFDA).
 Growing up, the songwriter/rapper enjoyed writing music, a passion he developed through his mother who was a musician.